 Little gestures of discrepancy, like the eagerness of the three men respectively to show off their damaged wares or how they each place their limbs in the frame differently, reflects a dialectic between grotesque male harmony and the punchy, almost subliminal class differences that separate their mentalities even amidst crisis.
 In the battle over the screenplay by Peter Benchley (writer of the hoary book upon which the story is based) and Carl Gottlieb (TV comedy writer), both win out in a film that is as willing to thrust us into shark hunting terror as it is to stop and linger on little moments like these, scenes of human frailty that personify the daily dance of comedic human interaction that the terror interrupts in the first place.

-The script for Jaws, literally bifurcated into two-halves by screenwriting as clean and vicious as a fresh shark wound, is not only a B-picture but a bracing, even pitch-black excoriation of masculinity, communal dynamics, and even the false pretenses of social niceties.
-Exposition tucked into event and character, there’s a wonderful slightness and fluctuating energy to the film that both spreads out – latching onto dynamics that are far beyond its ostensible shark attack premise – and clarifies the ability of the B-picture to slide clandestine but not fussily hidden thematic incisions into even the most nominally trivial of stories.
+The script for Jaws, literally bifurcated into two-halves by screenwriting as clean and vicious as a fresh shark wound, is not only a B-picture but a bracing, even pitch-black critique of masculinity, communal dynamics, and even the false pretenses of social niceties.
+Exposition tucked into event and character, there’s a wonderful slightness and fluctuating energy to the film that both spreads out – latching onto dynamics that are far beyond its ostensible shark attack premise – and clarifies the ability of the B-picture to slide thematic incisions into even the most nominally trivial of stories.

 For the men at the center of Jaws, catching the shark is a bond – a shared chance to prove themselves, as the three protagonists are all phantoms or newcomers in the town of Amity Island in one way or another.
 But the way they inscribe their purposes in lived-in, lively detail like the scar scene is a quiet marvel of purring screenwriting that hints at the way men can only cope with tragedy by flaunting their past displays of triumph.
 The intentionally ghoulish, blunt scene, with dialogue that is as sloppy as a shark attack, is careful to specifically interrupt the shark story we expect to see, endearing us to the characters’ foibles while also serving as a knife-jab critique of the macho-poetics that other films from this time period – Deliverance, for instance – so ably rest on.